MrDiamondDog/balatrools/README.md

 When you make your PR, please expect your code to be reviewed and changes to be requested.

+Please view all rules and guidelines of contributing in [CONTRIBUTING.md]

 ### Installation

 Requirements